Our verdict

 Asking price.
 The Tarantula and its competitor are two of the budget-friendliest climbing shoes from La Sportiva.
 That said, only one gets the “cheaper” title, and it is the Tarantulace.
 Indeed, it is less expensive than the Tarantula by about $10.

 Weight.
 If a lightweight shoe is what you are after, neither of the two competing shoes will disappoint.
-However, weight purists might find the Same brand onlyce the more appealing product as it is lighter than the Tarantula by an average of 25 grams.
+However, weight purists might find the We earn affiliate commissions at no extra cost to you when you buy through usce the more appealing product as it is lighter than the Tarantula by an average of 25 grams.

 IN CONCLUSION: For on and off convenience, don the Tarantula.
 If you prefer a more dialed-in fit, opt for the Tarantulace.